 Aware of the potential for a changed Arab-American community, she makes visible the legacies of patriarchal arrogance, racism, and gender oppression that run through several generations of Palestinian Americans, and she envisions altered configurations of home in new ways.
 As she becomes increasingly enlightened by her experiences and the events that have blighted her life and as she comes to find a private safe space away from home, she comes to "feel out of place in the land of one's birth, the very place one has so longed for from far away."
-63 For Ihsan, one way or another, America has fulfilled the homing promise implicit in the "baseball cap." ??4 Intermixed with discriminations of race and class, the Arab-American women in the last section confront sexist hierarchies, double standards, othering and self-censorship, misogyny, and other forms of discrimination against women.
-Karima feels cast off as a female child; Hind, Leila, and Helen feel stigmatized by their actions; Fatan is overwhelmed by guilt that eats away at her soul every time she ventures out, and Suad admits wholeheartedly that there is a price for everything.
-These Arab-American women, in addition to many others in the same section, create a home space, speak for themselves, and insist on being heard.
-They also make clear that the Arab-American identity is always evolving in development and in re/negotiations, and they make visible their social and cultural surroundings and structures.
-This visibility is crucial to Arab-American women as a step forward toward social
+For Ihsan, one way or another, America has fulfilled the homing promise implicit in the "baseball cap."
+For Ihsan, one way or another in the "baseball cap."

 The beautiful thing about Bint Arab is the collage section which Shakir creates at the very end of her book, a section in which she contextualizes the Arab-American experience and culture and provides a wide range of non-monolithic images of Arab-American women.
 In that section, Shakir emphasizes that being Arab-American is always a process, a complex structure of experiences, relationships, and activities with specific and changing pressures and limits.
 The unfolding stories, which reflect retrospectively and introspectively on the new homeland that has shaped the protagonists, are all about Arab-American women known for their intellectual heft, resilience, drive and empathy.
 These stories, which are so personal and individual, so focused and ferocious, are narrated in first person, and we see the characters at times wrestling with an "I," which they desire to own.
 Enacting a repeated remembering of the protagonists' minds and hearts, they can be understood as narratives of the formative education of Arab-American women into their roles in the new homeland.
 When Arab-American women learn new tutorial lessons, they know the new world and their place in it.
-They know how to re/birth or re/create new selves and to forge new identities. transformation and a rejection of marginalization and silence.
-It also contributes to the strengthening of their sense of self and personal voice.
+They know how to re/birth or re/create new selves and to forge new identities.